Mothers Who Make a Garden

 Mothers Who Make is an international movement and network of peer support focused on the experiences of being a mother and maker.
 The Coventry Hub, which formed in 2019, is facilitated by myself and is a rich and fluid collective of female and non-binary creative people from the region with a relationship to care-giving or the concept of mothering, as well as inviting conversation around how we might imagine a more nurturing society in general.

 Coventry Biennial commissioned the Hub in January 2023 to make a new work for their 4th Biennial, …like a short cut through the brambles.
 Mothers Who Make a Garden is an evolving, multi-faceted journey into the imagining and realisation of a city-centre garden led by the Hub.
-The project traverses locations (The Herbert Art Gallery & Museum, The Pantry St. Giles, Live & Dye Garden at the Cathedral), artistic mediums and dreams, accumulating in a publication Mothers Who Make a Garden: The Dreaming, a dahlia club, a collaborative hand-embroidered artwork with Caroline Hackett (see here) and a focal garden space at the Old Grammar School, a Grade I listed building in Coventry city centre.
+The project traverses locations (The Herbert Art Gallery & Museum, The Pantry St. Giles, Live & Dye Garden at the Cathedral), artistic mediums and dreams, accumulating in a publication Mothers Who Make a Garden: The Dreaming, a dahlia club, a collaborative hand-embroidered artwork with Caroline Hackett (see here) and a focal garden space at the Old Grammar School, a Grade I listed building in Coventry city centre, which we enjoyed until June 2024.
+After moving out, local arts organisation Talking Birds assisted in us reclaiming the 15 planters and many of the evergreen plants – some for use in the Green Ways project, another installed at The Herbert, and others still awaiting to meet their next phase…

-Local gardener and mother Alice Wood has offered key inspiration towards the project, while artist and allotmenteer Janet Vaughan of Talking Birds guided in building planters from disused pallet wood and maker Anne Forgan developed organic sculptures for the fencing.
+Local gardener and mother Alice Wood offered key inspiration towards the project, while artist and allotmenteer Janet Vaughan of Talking Birds guided in building planters from disused pallet wood and maker Anne Forgan developed organic sculptures for the fencing.
 Workshop participants generously contributed time, skills and creativity.
 Through a collective momentum mothers, artists and allies have considered the potential of beauty, biodiversity, sustainability and inclusivity in a garden space within the framework of being an artwork.

 April, 2023 at The Nest, Talking Birds HQ